Using Transferable Objects for Canvas ImageData

 }

-// Standard zero-copy transfer fallback
+// Standard zero-copy transfer for non-isolated contexts

 return handleTransferablePipeline(buffer, imageData.width, imageData.height);